lancelancezhang/lancelancezhang.github.io/_posts/2020-03-23-HotelVisitorManager.md

 header: Hotel Visitor Manager
 excerpt: "Learning how to do object oriented programming"
 ---
-In class, I learned the concepts behind object oriented programming through java and completed an implementation of a Hotel Visitor Manager as part of a class assignment.
+In my Object Oriented Programming class in university I was learning the key concepts behind Java and OOP.
+In this class assignment I had to complete an implementation of a Hotel Visitor Manager.

+Specifically in this assignment I was learning the basics behind abstraction and encapsulation with the use and creation of appropriate classes, objects and methods that fit with what the client wanted.

-Examples of these can be seen here:
+Some example of some code can be seen below:

+I faced a lot of problems understanding how objects were able to 'communicate' with one another at first and did a lot of troubleshooting centred around public/private and instance/static methods and fields.
+Once it clicked, however, it was not too much work to finish off the assignment.

+For more about how the assignment worked, I have the download file in my GitHub.